AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :Guidance:
 	Select a language from the drop down menu listing entries from the ISO 639-2 code list.
 For INSPIRE compliance, this has to be an
-	`official language of the European Community <http://ec.europa.eu/languages/policy/linguistic-diversity/official-languages-eu_en.htm>`__, of which English (eng) is the only one in common use across the UK (and is the default in the SSDI).
+	`official language of the European Community <http://ec.europa.eu/languages/policy/linguistic-diversity/official-languages-eu_en.htm>`__, of which English (eng) is the only one in common use across the UK (and is the default).
 For non-INSPIRE metadata records, it can be any ISO 639-2 three letter code, of which the relevant entries for the UK are English (eng), Welsh (cym), Gaelic (Irish) (gle), Gaelic
 	(Scottish) (gla), Cornish (cor), Ulster Scots (sco).